 - Has it been longer than five minutes since you wrote your last cohesive sentence?

 - Are you struggling to even write an email?

 - Do you feel like giving up and throwing it all away?

-- Have you talked yourself into the fact that doing any other job will be more rewarding than writing?
+- Have you talked yourself into believing that doing anything else would be more rewarding than writing?

 - Take a break from writing.
 Whether that’s a few hours or a few days, take the pressure off and focus on enjoying life.